Only this pageAll pages

 Information is not advice, and should not be treated as such.
 We bear no responsibility for any decisions or actions taken resulting from information found here, nor do we claim that any of it is complete, accurate, or up-to-date.
 Use it at your own risk.

 Please do share your ideas, resources and questions/comments.
-All you need to do is create a Gitbook account and you can add comments or edit the page by clicking this link or you can send over your ideas to kathryn.dingle@thinkNPC.org
+All you need to do is create a Gitbook account and you can add comments or edit the page by or you can send over your ideas to kathryn.dingle@thinkNPC.org

 We like short, simple language and we love the use of images, videos and emojis!
 If you are sharing someone else’s work, please make sure you attribute the work to whoever created it.